'I have let people down and am very sorry': Matt Hancock apologises after being pictured kissing top adviser

+The images, which appear to be captured from CCTV footage, were taken on May 6 from the headquarters of the Department of Health and Social Care (DHSC).

+The embattled Health Secretary has apologised for the incident, but refused to step down.

-In a statement, the embattled Health Secretary said: “I accept that I breached the social distancing guidance in these circumstances.
+In a statement, he said: “I accept that I breached the social distancing guidance in these circumstances.

 "I have let people down and am very sorry.”